pebblecode/pebble-handbook/great-people/hiring-great-talent/developer/process/how-to-measure.md

 ### Things to watch out for:
 * Try to be collaborative, but avoid giving the answers away
-* Collaborative questions can be tricky - dont just tell the candidate the answers
 * Candidates transitioning into the web.
 Often these candidates are great but have a low understanding of the web as an application platform.
 * Dogmatic candidates who hate Microsoft because of IE. We've moved on and Mobile Safari is now the elephant in the room.